cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/dma_example.md

 For this project we will connect an AXI Stream Data FIFO IP block, connecting its S_AXIS port to M_AXIS_MM2S and its M_AXIS port to S_AXIS_S2MM.

 ![](images/dma_example/image6.png)

-<center>Block diagram in Vivado with AXI DMA and AXI stream data FIFO.</center>
+*Block diagram in Vivado with AXI DMA and AXI stream data FIFO.*